 Something that will irritate your customers when they call you, is waiting too long.
 When calls increase, your customers could experience long waiting times before being served by your call center agents.
 This can generate missed calls and unhappy customers, many of whom will never call you back.
 One of the options that help reduce these waiting times is the implementation of an IVR in your phone system.

-IVR (Interactive Voice Response) is a functionality implemented in a phone system to allow callers to interact with voice menus using the keypad of their phone.
-An IVR allows, among other things, to connect the caller directly with the agents of certain departments by entering the numbers assigned to them and improve customer experiences.
+An IVR system is implemented as a feature of a business phone system and it allows callers to interact with voice menus using the keypad of their phone.
+An IVR helps to connect the caller directly with the teams of agents in your call center by entering the numbers assigned to them in a phone tree menu.

 Benefits of an IVR system

-By having an IVR in your call center, you can reduce the waiting time of your customers and also make better use of your team by directing calls directly to those agents who can give better customer service, avoiding call transfers among agents which can be very annoying For your customers.
+By having an IVR enabled in your call center, you can reduce the waiting time of your customers and also make better use of your team by directing calls right to those agents who can give better customer service, avoiding call transfers among agents which can be very annoying for your customers.

 If you do not already have a call center for your business, start one with Toky in just minutes.Try Toky for business free